phillord/tawny-owl/docs/importing.md

     (println (tawny.reasoner/coherent?))

 It might be expected that these statements would print `false` -- that the ontology is not coherent.
-In fact, with the `owlimport` statement commented out, `ImpossiblePizza` is satisfiable -- while the concepts share the same IRIs as those from the pizza ontology this is *all* that they share; the axioms describing `VegetarianPizza` and `HamTopping` are not included.
-With the `owlimport` statement the ontology behaves as might be expected, and is incoherent.
+In fact, with the `owl-import` statement commented out, `ImpossiblePizza` is satisfiable -- while the concepts share the same IRIs as those from the pizza ontology this is *all* that they share; the axioms describing `VegetarianPizza` and `HamTopping` are not included.
+With the `owl-import` statement the ontology behaves as might be expected, and is incoherent.